vladikcomper/md-modules/modules/errorhandler/docs/Debug_macros.md

 ## `KDebug` macros

-This set of macros provides a convenient interface for logging (similar to `Console.Write`/`.WriteLine`), timing code and breakpoints in emulators the support KMod debug registers.
+This set of macros provides a convenient interface for debug logging, timing code and breakpoints in emulators that support KMod debug registers.

 Currently, the only emulators to support KDebug are:
 - Blastem-nightly;